open-aviation/workshop/docs/index.md

 ### Day 1 · Part 2 – Open data in aviation

 The afternoon consists of two hands-on sessions.
-They will run on...
-(Google Colab?)
-A computer with a working Internet capability (an Internet connection will be provided) and basic knowledge of Python for data science (_list libraries_) and... ? is expected.
+Laptops are sufficient (an internet connection will be avaiable), and basic knowledge of Python for data science is expected.

 13:00 – **A tour through aviation sources of data** _(hands-on session)_
 Tatjana Bolic (University of Westminster)